iotbuilds/yafs-drl-iiot-edge-fog-cloud-offloading/README.md

 Documentation and Help
 ----------------------

-The [documentation](https://yafs.readthedocs.io/en/latest/) contains a [tutorial](https://yafs.readthedocs.io/en/latest/introduction/index.html), the [architecture design](https://yafs.readthedocs.io/en/latest/architecture/index.html) explaining key concepts, a number of [examples](https://yafs.readthedocs.io/en/latest/examples/index.html) and the [API reference](https://yafs.readthedocs.io/en/latest/api_reference/index.html).
+The [documentation](https://yafs.readthedocs.io/en/latest/) contains a [tutorial](https://yafs.readthedocs.io/en/latest/introduction/index.html), an [architecture overview](https://yafs.readthedocs.io/en/latest/architecture/index.html) explaining key concepts, several [examples](https://yafs.readthedocs.io/en/latest/examples/index.html), and the [API reference](https://yafs.readthedocs.io/en/latest/api_reference/index.html).

-For more help, contact with the authors or You must dig through the [source code](https://github.com/acsicuib/YAFS)
+For more help, contact the authors or explore the [source code](https://github.com/acsicuib/YAFS).

 Changelog
 -----------
+- Dec 15, 2025: YAFS 3.1 is an extensively refactored version, with many improvements and updated compatibility with current libraries.
-- jun / 27 / 2022 Fixing bugs in old examples and tested the project in python 3.9.7 version.
-Improved examples and add code that analyse some basic results.
+- Jun 27, 2022: Fixed bugs in older examples and tested the project with Python 3.9.7.
+Improved examples and added code to analyze some basic results.
-- sep. / 12 / 2019 Fixing bugs - All projects work with the attributes defined in the graph var (topology class) using NX library to manage the attributes.
+- Sep 12, 2019: Fixed bugs.
+All projects now work with the attributes defined in the `graph` variable (topology class), using the NetworkX library to manage the attributes.
-- may / 23 / 2019 New improvements are included.
-Highlight that workloads/users and mobile endpoints can be represented through *gpx traces*.
-Geopositional libraries are required
+- May 23, 2019: Included new improvements.
+Notably, workloads/users and mobile endpoints can be represented through *gpx traces* (geopositional libraries are required).
-- june / 25 / 2018 Bug Fixed - The DES.src metric of the CSV results is fixed.
-Identifies the DES-process who sends the message
+- Jun 25, 2018: Bug fix.
+The `DES.src` metric of the CSV results is fixed and correctly identifies the DES process that sends each message.
-- june / 20 / 2018 Messages from sources have an unique identifier that is copied in all the transmissions.
-We can trace each application invocation.
+- Jun 20, 2018: Messages from sources now have a unique identifier that is copied in all transmissions, allowing each application invocation to be traced.

 Acknowledgment
 --------------

-- Authors acknowledge financial support through grant project ORDCOT with number TIN2017-88547-P (AEI/FEDER, UE)
+- The authors acknowledge financial support through grant project ORDCOT, number TIN2017-88547-P (AEI/FEDER, UE).
 - Thanks to the small community of contributors who have been improving the code and providing new suggestions over the years.